Divided by war, reunited by web

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A write-up posted on the website of Kashmir Free Press shares the story of two sisters from Kashmir, who were divided during the Partition in 1947 but were reunited through the internet after more than seven decades.
+LAHORE: A write-up posted on the website of Kashmir Free Press shares the story of two sisters from Kashmir, who were divided during the Partition in 1947 but are reunited through internet after more than seven decades.

 “’Mother scolded me for this’, Fatima continues, as her sibling, Kesaro Devi continuously smiles and giggles like a baby.
 ‘You were so chubby with red cheeks.
 Though I remember few things…’”